-Debbie Pulley LM, CPM

-Director of Public Education &
+Debbie Pulley LM, CPM Director of Public Education & Advocacy

-Advocacy

-The Public Education and Advocacy director handles phone calls generated through the toll-free NARM information phone number.
+The Public Education and Advocacy director handles phone calls generated through the toll-free NARM Information phone number and emails received at info@narm.org.
 Calls include requests for information on how to become a CPM, application questions, and recertification questions.
 There are also calls seeking general information about the NARM process or requests for midwife referrals.
 This office also handles press interviews.